-HEAD SIZE ADJUSTMENT: To adjust the headset size, losen the straps on the sides and top.
+HEAD SIZE ADJUSTMENT: To adjust the headset size, loosen the straps on the sides and top.
 Put on the headset starting with the back strap then move the front display down over the eyes.
 Hold the display and adjust the straps until snug.
+The opposite applies to users with eyeglasses.
+Place headset over glasses and face and then push strap over back of head.